smithjessk/Contest-Helpers/README.md

-# Prog-Contest-Helpers
+# Programming Contest Helpers
-Example code for programming contests
+Example code for programming contests.
+Currently, there is no package integration.